AntonioLabinjan/VUE_BLOG/README.md

 - Open other social media platforms using designated buttons on the bottom of the page
 - Track time you have spent using VueBlog with timer in the bottom right corner
 - Post comments which can be edited and deleted
+- Add emojis to your posts using special filter

 ## Getting Started